Ferks-FK/Pterodactyl-AutoAddons/README.md

 # Support

-If you have any problems with the script, ask for support in our official group [Pterodacyl-AutoThemes Support](https://discord.gg/buDBbSGJmQ)
+If you have any problems with the script, ask for support in our official group [Support](https://discord.gg/buDBbSGJmQ)

 # How to use
 Just run the following command as root user.